fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-`while` is a looping statement that will[]{#id326064848 .indexterm} iterate over a block of code until the entered test expression is `true`.
+`while` is a looping statement that will iterate over a block of code until the entered test expression is `true`.
 We use this loop when we don\'t know how many times the iterations will go on.
 Refer to the following syntax: